Freelance scribbler exploring worlds real and imagined

 What they publish: Manuscripts in any genre of 15-50 pages

 The Any Genre Chapbook Contest is open to any writer who hasn’t published a full-length book, making it a great opportunity for emerging writers.
-It’s also a bit cheaper than the other contests on the list ($10 entry) and the winner gets a $250 prize along with publication and author copies.
+It’s also a bit cheaper than the other contests on the list ($10 entry, with a limited number of free submissions available) and the winner gets a $250 prize along with publication and author copies.

 The Florida Review